tamepolygon/MATS-2027-application-codebase/README.md

 # There is no single misalignment direction, and forcing a rank-1 EM LoRA onto one produces no misalignment

 MATS Winter 2027 application project.
-Writeup: [link]

 ## Layout
 - `RESULTS.md` — full results, findings first